 Limousin cows calve easily as birth weights are low.
 The breed has an excellent immune system.
 Due to their ability to contribute hybrid vigour, Limousins are favoured for crossbreeding with cattle such as Hereford and Angus.

 Although primarily used for beef production, Limousins are popular sires for dairy farms.
 Their small calves make breeding with Friesians attractive.

 With these qualities it is easy to understand why Limousin cattle are so popular.

-David Clarke Livestock supply many other breeds of beef cattle.
+David Clarke Livestock can source and supply Limousin cattle.
+Many other breeds of beef cattle also available.
 These include Aberdeen Angus, Aubrac, Hereford, Parthenais and Salers.
 If you require assistance sourcing top quality beef, dairy or dual purpose cattle, please get in touch.